sequana/fastqc/README.rst

 ========= ====================================================================
 Version   Description
 ========= ====================================================================
+1.1.0     * add new rule to allow users to choose falco software instead of
+            fastqc.
+Note that fastqc is 4 times faster but still a work in progress (version 0.1 as of Nov 2020).
+          * allows the pipeline to process pacbio files (in fact any files accepted by fastqc i.e. SAM and BAM files
+          * More doc, test and info on the wiki
 1.0.1     * add md5sum of input files as md5.txt file
 1.0.0     * a stable version.
 Added a wiki on github as well and a
             singularity recipes